aroidzap/VUT-FIT-ICP-Project-2017-2018/README.txt

 FEAUTURES OF THIS IMPLEMENTATION:
 - Design patterns usage
--- Abstract Factories to generate specific block and port types -- Decorator pattern to bond GUI and core functionality and more -- Observer to update block values (using callbacks for specific computations) and more
+-- Abstract Factories to generate specific blocks
+-- Decorator pattern to bond GUI and core functionality and more -- Observer to update block values (using callbacks for specific computations) and more